HOMES FOR GOOD

 If you are using a Section 8 voucher, you should check with your landlord.

 If you live in a Homes for Good-owned unit, please fill out a pet application.
 You must wait for approval before you bring the pet home.
-If you want a service/companion animal, your doctor will doctor will need to fill out a Reasonable Accommodation (RA) saying why it is medically necessary for you to have the pet.
+If you want a service/companion animal, your doctor will need to fill out a Reasonable Accommodation (RA) saying why it is medically necessary for you to have the pet.
 Companion-only pets require a $150 deposit.
 RA/service pets have no deposit but must follow the same rules.

 Downloads